Inter-Parliamentary Alliance on China: International rules-based order

+Human rights

 Many members are driven by their concern for what they see as China's "egregious human rights violations". — to use the phrase of British member, David Alton — especially towards its own minority groups, particularly Uyghurs and Tibetan people.
 Canadian member Dan Albas has expressed concerns about the Chinese Government's "crackdowns on legitimate protests and concentration camps for Uighur Muslims."
 Similarly, Fabian Molina has moved in the Swiss legislature that "Stop crimes against humanity in Xinjiang or suspend free trade with China."
 Founding co-chair Baroness Kennedy has a particular concern for the poor treatment of lawyers and human rights defenders in China.
 Some members are hopeful that new instruments for holding China to account on its human rights abuses will emerge.
 Lianchao Han (a fellow of the Hudson Institute) and Jianli Yang (a survivor of Tiananmen Square) described the formation of the alliance as "a significant step toward confronting China collectively on its human rights abuses and other important issues."